asjad895/ML_Deployment/README.md

   - Equated Monthly Installment (EMI)
 - These 4 target attributes will be created using feature engineering

 The dataset has 112 attributes intially.
-The attributes definition of dataset can be found here ([**Data Understanding**](https://colab.research.google.com/drive/1vcujgYWoKM-J_mc23TlaFa_NkWPMTL92?usp=sharing)), it will help you understand the dataset better.
+The following table briefly explains the attribute definitions.

 | Feature                                | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                         |
 |----------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|